 The odds don’t seem to be in your favor, but don’t stress.

 These next two areas (a paragraph for each is suggested) give you plenty of room to motivate them to hire you; after all, a cover letter is also known as a motivation letter or letter of motivation.
-Though they’re opposites, they work together in a symbiotic manner.

 Why You’re Perfect for Them